privatenumber/eslint-plugin-fix-later/README.md

 #### Git blame

-You can also `git blame` the errorneous code and leave a TODO for the author:
+You can get the `git blame` author of the errorneous code:
 ```
 Please fix: {{ blame.author }} <{{ blame.author-mail }}>
 ```